MoMS-MMSB/lipid_sorting/README.md

 process_trajectories.py is the example script used to run the analysis on one or several systems; here, showing the exact commands used to process the systems from the publication.
 It is recommended to remove water from the .gro and trajectory files.

-## Folders and Files
+## Figures
-example_results/ contain the results for the figures used in the publication.
-Likewise, Figures/ contains various renders of each system, as well as the tcl scripts used to generate these in vmd.
+Figures/ contains various renders of each system, as well as the tcl scripts used to generate these in vmd.

 ---
 # TUTORIAL